Themes

 Outcome: each table outlines the top five priorities for creating enabling environments that Partners for Water could incorporate in its next programme period.

-3. Water security innovations: closing the gap to achieve SDG 6 by 2030
+3. Water security innovations: balancing extremes and ensuring resilience by 2030

-We are off track to meet SDG 6, clean water and sanitation for all, by 2030.
-The gap isn’t just about funding; it’s about missing innovations, overlooked themes, and broken connections between ideas and implementation.
+We are off track to address the global water crisis – where communities face the triple threat of too much water (flooding), too little (drought), or water that is unsafe to use.
+The gap isn’t just about funding; it’s about missing innovations, overlooked themes, and broken connections between ideas and real-world impact.
 Why do so many promising water solutions fail to reach those who need them most?
-This session is about identifying the blind spots and bridging the gap to ensure no one is left behind.
+This session explores the blind spots and bridges the gap to ensure equitable, sustainable water security for all.

 Sub-themes:

-The innovation blind spots: Are we missing critical areas like affordable desalination, decentralized wastewater treatment, or climate-resilient infrastructure, that could fast-track SDG 6?
-What “unsexy” but essential innovations (e.g., maintenance systems, behaviour change tools) are being overlooked?
+• The innovation blind spots: Are we missing critical areas like affordable desalination, decentralized wastewater treatment, or climate-resilient infrastructure that could help balance water extremes?
+What about essential innovations, such as early warning systems, AI-driven water management, or behavior change tools, that are being overlooked?

-Scaling what works: Why do some innovations scale effortlessly while others stall?
-How can we de-risk new technologies for investors and governments?
-What lessons can we learn from successes?
+• Scaling what works: Why do some innovations scale effortlessly while others stall?
+How can we de-risk new technologies – especially those leveraging AI and early warning systems – for investors and governments?
+What lessons can we learn from successes in predictive analytics, smart irrigation, or flood/drought forecasting?

-Partnerships for impact: How can innovators, governments, and financiers collaborate to turn pilots into million-user solutions?
-What role can Dutch water tech and innovation hubs play in brokering these connections?
+• Partnerships for impact: How can innovators, governments, and financiers collaborate to turn pilots into million-user solutions?
+What role can Dutch water tech and innovation hubs play in brokering these connections, particularly for AI and early warning technologies?

-SDG 6’s missing links: Beyond technology, what social, governance, or financial innovations are needed to close the gap?
-How do we ensure solutions are inclusive, equitable, and sustainable?
+• Water security’s missing links: Beyond technology, what social, governance, or financial innovations are needed to ensure water security?
+How do we ensure solutions are inclusive, equitable, and sustainable, while integrating early warning systems and AI to predict and mitigate water-related risks?

-Outcome: each table creates a ‘2030 breakthrough plan’ for one innovation or approach that could significantly accelerate progress toward SDG 6.
-Include the gap it addresses (e.g., urban water scarcity, data gaps) and the partners needed to scale it as well as why this should be a priority for the UN Water Conference 2026 and Partners for Water 6.
+Include the gap it addresses (e.g., urban water scarcity, flood/drought prediction, data gaps), the partners needed to scale it, as well as why this should be a priority for the UN Water Conference 2026 and Partners for Water 6.